 Mosaics are everywhere in Italy and no less in Calabria.
 Some date back to the Greek and Roman period where you can still see part of mosaic floors in some of the ruins of Greek and Roman dwellings such as the impressive Roman villa in Casignana.
-You will also see mosaics completely intact on walls and some in museums for example, the dragon of Kaulon in the museum of Monasterace, one of the most impressive and important mosaics in Calabria.
-Watch the video to see this incredible mosaic.
+You will also see them completely intact on walls and some in museums for example, the dragon of Kaulon in the museum of Monasterace, one of the most impressive and important mosaics in Calabria.
+Watch the video to see this incredible treasure.

 Some even date back to the Byzantine period where mosaics were used to adorn temples and then later on in churches and noble buildings.
-You will find below some of the most interesting mosaics in Calabria:
+You will find below some of the most interesting ones in Calabria:

 The monastery of Santa Maria del Patire in Rossano

 The Roman villa of Larderia in Roggiano Gravina

 Mosaics in Seminara

 The floor mosaic of Jewish presence preserved in the archaeological park of Bova Marina